Caring For Our Puppies

 As the pups bid farewell to milk and hello to kibble, they’re still shielded by mom’s antibodies.
 But as they hit the 10-week mark, it’s showtime for their first health check, microchip, and the mighty DHP vaccine, guarding them against the troublesome trio: Distemper, Hepatitis, and Parvo.
 They’ll also brave their first Leptospirosis shot.

-I play matchmaker with the pups and their new homes, judging if they’re ready to spread their paws on a case-by-case basis.
-The pint-sized pooches hang with us for a full twelve weeks, but the bigger furballs can trot off to their new families just 48 hours post-vaccination.
+I play matchmaker with the pups and their new families, judging if they’re ready to spread their paws on a case-by-case basis.
+Our pint-sized mimi puppies hang with us for a full twelve3 to sixteen weeks, but the bigger furballs can trot off to their new families just 48 hours post-second Lepto vaccination twelve weeks.
+We’re all for family visits – the more, the merrier, before the big puppy move-in day!

 When you come to pick up your new furry friend, remember to pack clean towels, wet wipes, and kitchen roll – car rides can be a messy adventure for a first-time puppy traveler!